E3SM-Project/polaris/docs/design_docs/shared_steps.md

 ### Requirement: Shared steps are run once.

-Shared steps should be per run once per invocation of `polaris serial` or `polaris parallel`.
+Shared steps should be run once per invocation of `polaris serial` or `polaris parallel`.

 ### Requirement: Shared steps are run before steps that depend on their output.